ihcsim/hep-gen/README.md

 Enhancement Proposal (HEP) draft.
 The purpose of the tool is to give Harvester engineers a head start with HEP authoring by:

+* Providing initial content and word suggestions for various sections like user stories and test cases
+* Suggesting research topics and additional notes for unfamiliar technologies
 * Ensuring the HEP template layout and formatting are used
-* Providing initial content for the user stories and test cases sections
-* Suggesting research topics and notes for unfamiliar technologies
-* Providing word suggestions

 ⚠️ The HEP draft must be reviewed and approved by Harvester maintainers, prior to acceptance into the `harvester/harvester` repository.